May 11, 2026

 Highlight how you brought innovation or critical thinking to the project by sharing any research you’ve been involved in or any student initiatives you’ve led.
 If you have pursued learning opportunities outside of the classroom, discuss how this reflects a genuine commitment to lifelong learning.

-By framing your experiences around Penn’s mission by emphasizing excellence, compassion, innovation, and lifelong learning, you can show admissions officers that you understand what the Perelman School of Medicine is looking for: students who combine strong academic achievement with the personal qualities that define Perelman’s culture.
+By framing your experiences around Perelman’s mission by emphasizing excellence, compassion, innovation, and lifelong learning, you can show admissions officers that you understand what the Perelman School of Medicine is looking for: students who combine strong academic achievement with the personal qualities that define Perelman’s culture.

 2. Build Strong Research Experience

 The UPenn Perelman School of Medicine is one of the most research-intensive medical schools in the US.
 Its mission directly emphasizes advancing knowledge through research.
-The MSAR data makes it clear just how important research experience is for Upenn Perelman:
+The MSAR data makes it clear just how important research experience is for UPenn Perelman:

 Year Percent of Matriculants with Research/Lab Experience